10 Facts About New Year’s Eve

 3. A fireworks ban led to the iconic New Year's Eve Time Square ball drop …

 On December 31, 1904, The New York Times threw a raucous street party at—where else?—Times Square.
 The event was a huge hit, and soon enough, Time Square New Year’s Eve bashes became an annual tradition.
-Unfortunately, this custom almost died in its early days.
+The custom almost died in its early days, however.
 At first, the square’s year-end festivals ended with midnight fireworks shows.
 But in 1907, the city government outlawed that practice, citing safety concerns.
-So Adolph Ochs—who owned The New York Times—replaced the usual pyrotechnics with a lightbulb-studded ball of wood and iron.
-Here, he took a cue from England’s famous time balls, which descended at specific hours at places like the Greenwich Observatory in order to help sailors measure accurate time while on the river or at sea.
+So Adolph Ochs—who owned The New York Times—replaced the pyrotechnics with a lightbulb-studded ball of wood and iron.
+He took a cue from England’s famous time balls, which descended at specific hours at places like the Greenwich Observatory in order to help sailors measure accurate time while on the river or at sea.

 4. … But the ball was a no-show on New Year's Eve 1942 and 1943.